fread-ink/ebook-paginator/README.md

 * [Paged.js](https://gitlab.pagedmedia.org/tools/pagedjs) - CSS polyfill for paged (print) media
 * [Vivliostyle](https://github.com/vivliostyle/vivliostyle) - A very feature-complete in-browser e-book reader

+# Memory usage

+Since this library was written with the fread.ink UI in mind, which uses WebKit, here are some results of brief tests on WebKit.

+Using browserify vs. plain js with no build tool (and no require) had no measurable impact on memory usage.

+`require`ing both `postcss` and `postcss-epub` and processing a single CSS file before injecting it took ~2.5 MB extra ram for a tiny 60 byte CSS file and 11 MB extra for a fairly chunky 80 kB CSS file (unusually large for an ebook).
+Hopefully most of the ram above 2.5 MB will be reclaimed by the garbage collector.
+Splitting the 80 kB CSS file into three files had no significant impact on memory usage.

 # ToDo

 Important:

 * Copy CSS into iframe document and wait for it to load
 * Also copy meta tags and inline styles into iframe document